-- Step 4 Calculate your monthly sales total.
-Add Total Sales down each month column and insert this figure in the Total Product Sales space at the bottom of each column. - Step 5 Calculate total yearly sales for each category.
-Add Total Product Sales across each row, and insert this figure in the column marked Yearly Total. - Step 6 Check your math.
+- Step 4 Calculate monthly sales total.
+Add Total Sales down each month column and insert this figure in the Total - All Product Sales space at the bottom of each column. - Step 5 Calculate total yearly sales for each category.
+Add Total Sales for each product across each row, and insert this figure in the column marked Yearly Total. - Step 6 Check the accuracy of your figures.
 The sum of all the figures in the Yearly Total column should match the sum of all the monthly totals along the bottom of the worksheet.

 The figure in the lower right corner is the projected total yearly income from all products sold.
-Compare this number to the Annual Sales Volume Projection you completed when researching your market potential in Session 4.
+Compare this number to the Annual Sales Volume Projection you completed in Session 4.
 If the two numbers are completely different, reevaluate your work.